klan86at/Default_Risk_Score_Prediction/README.md

-# 📊 Credit Risk Score Prediction Project
+# 🧩 Credit Risk Score Prediction Project

 ## 🔍 Overview
-This project aims to predict credit risk scores based on various financial and demographic features.
+This project aims to predict default risk scores based on various financial and demographic features.
 The goal is to build a robust regression model that accurately estimates the creditworthiness of individuals, helping lenders make informed decisions.

 ---
 The workflow includes: